nuxeo/doc.nuxeo.com-content/src/corg/working-on-nuxeo-sources/unit-testing/random-tests.md

 The parameter `onFailure` is optional and defines the maximum times to repeat the test until success in case of failure (default 10).
 The parameter `onSuccess` is optional and defines the maximum times to repeat the test until failure in case of success (default 30).

 The system property `nuxeo.tests.random.mode` allows to customize the RandomBug execution mode.
-Possibles values are `BYPASS`, `STRICT` or `RELAX`:
+Possible values are `BYPASS`, `STRICT` or `RELAX`:

 *   `RELAX` (default mode)
     The random tests are expected to succeed (if needed, after repeat on failure).
 Goal is to keep random tests being ran but increase their chances of success.
 The `onFailure` value limits the number of repeat.